The Vital Sticker technology is a small-scale wearable device for electrocardiogram (ECG) monitoring during movement.

 Challenge | Opportunity

 Biometrical systems have been increasingly relevant due to the need for more reliable and accurate information to individual monitoring or identification.
 Nevertheless, when using electrodes to measure ECG features, the stress of the skin due to breathing movement and the transmission of vibrations caused by running motions and inertia of the device can cause signal noise that strongly limits the data extracted from ECG signals.
-To address this issue, the Vital Sticker technology includes an innovative rotational connection between the device and the electrode which minimises the signal noise induced by movement, largely improving the signal-to-noise ratio of the resulting acquired signal.
+To address this issue, the Vital Sticker technology includes an innovative rotational connection between the device and the electrode which minimizes signal noise induced by movement, largely improving the signal-to-noise ratio of the resulting acquired signal.

 Combination of rotational and flexible connectors that minimise the signal noise induced by mechanical tractions that an electrode can be subjected to;

 Comfort for users who do not feel the skin stretching effect;

 Simple, low cost, and low energy consumption hardware;

 Device can be adapted to collect other biosignals such as Electromyography (EMG) or Skin Conductance Level (SCL).

 - Individual data monitoring (e.g. first responders, army, sports);

 - Clinical monitoring of patients with cardiac pathologies;